 I was told the home page on your website should tell people passing thru who you are and what you do.
 So who am I?
-I suppose you could say I am someone who doesn't lead a very big life.
+I am a mother, a wife, a grandmother, a sister, a daughter, a friend.
+I am someone who has lived with invisible chronic illness most of my life so I am also someone who doesn't lead a very “big” life.
 I don't travel the world.
 I'm not famous.
 I didn't graduate from an Ivy League college, I don’t have a million followers on Instagram, and I’ve never climbed Mount Kilimanjaro.
 I admire people who do lead big lives though.
 People who are blessed with stamina and good health, who go out into the world and leave their mark and make big dreams come true.
 But I also understand that the value of a human life has nothing to do with fame or money, how many degrees you hold or many stamps you have on your passport.
 And I know that we each in our own way have mountains to conquer.

 I have always felt most like myself when I was creating something.
 A painting, a quilt, a garden full of flowers, a doodle on the side of my algebra paper (I hated algebra and no, I never did find a use for it as an adult!).
 I also like to write, to play with words, to discover them one by one and lay them down so they reveal an imagined place and time, a feeling, a portrait in verse.
 But I especially like taking photographs, creating visual portraits in light and shadow of the people and places in my life.